darikan26/cs-102-projects/README.md

 # cs-102-projects
-All the projects I've done for CPSCI-102.
+All the projects I've done in CPSCI-102.